Fermont: History

 Following the depletion of the Jeannine Lake Mine at Gagnon in the late 1960s, the Québec Cartier Mining Company began to develop the Mont Wright Mine.
 This was a large-scale project that involved mining, processing, and transporting iron ore.
 Some 1,600 employees would be needed, and the town of Fermont was constructed to house them and their families.
 By the end of 1972, the first people settled there.
 The same year, the Fermont post office opened, and in 1974, the place was incorporated as Ville de Fermont.
 The town, mine and wall were featured in the television crime drama series La Faille (2019).

 Geography

+Fermont is settled about 30 km (18 mi) from Labrador City, about 565 km (351 mi) from Baie-Comeau, and about 550 km (341 mi) from Happy Valley-Goose Bay.
 Fermont is in an area of rounded hills and flat areas with peat bogs, wetlands and many lakes and small streams.
 The valleys show the influence of glacial action and contain undifferentiated glacial till and fluvioglacial deposits of sand and gravel.
 Lake Perchard, to the north of Fermont, supplies the town with drinking water.
 The Fermont waste water treatment plant discharges through lakes Daviault and Sans-Nom into Carheil Lake, in the Moisie River watershed.
 In April 2011 it was reported that water management experts in Sept-Îles were concerned about cyanobacteria, or blue-green algae, that had been found in Carheil Lake and had potential to further affect the Moisie River.
 The bloom was due to phosphorus discharge from the treatment plant, which has since been reduced.